 Are your mornings chaotic?
 Are you doing more with less (time, support, ease…)?
-If so, here’s a great plan to put on top at the end of each day.
-Shown to improve your resilience and well being, these are your best 10 habits by 10 a.m.
+If so, here’s a great plan to be on top at the end of each day.
+Shown to improve your resilience and well-being, these are your best 10 habits by 10 a.m.

 Morning hydration jumpstarts your lymphatic and digestive system.

-Scientists discovered when we listen to music, our brain releases hits of dopamine, and literally stimulate a “feel good” experience.
+Scientists discovered when we listen to music, our brain releases a hit of dopamine, and literally stimulate a “feel good” experience.
 But you knew that.

 Scientists have proven what we’ve experienced all along.
 A gratitude mindset measurably improves self-esteem, mental “grit” and enhanced physical health.

 Create daily habits that support your greater goals.
 Clothes off the floor, bed made, dishes cleaned, and trash out will improve your mental clarity and creative flow.

 Keep your list brief, mindful that quality beats quantity.
 Allow 15 minutes after each major task to disengage, come up for air, go for a stroll, daydream.
 This reference will help you craft an ideal list.
 Practice this “Progress Principle”, the power of small wins that’s fundamental to human nature.

 New research from Carnegie Mellon gives evidence that self-affirmations protect against the effects of stress during the problem-solving performance.
 In addition, self affirmations also boost the academic grades of underperforming students.
 Bonus: whatever your time crunch stress, “I have everything thing I need, including time” works well.